n-ham/lolcat-cc/README.md

 ## lolcat-cc output from shell

-The developer of `lolcat-cc` also created and develops [Nift](https://nift.dev) which has an in-built shell extension you can start with `nift sh` then you can turn on lolcat-cc output, including for tab completion, using [lolcat.on](https://nift.dev/docs/fns/lolcat.on.html).
+The developer of `lolcat-cc` also created and develops [Nift](https://nift.dev) which has an in-built shell extension you can start with `nift sh` then you can turn on lolcat-cc output, including for tab completion suggestions, using [lolcat.on](https://nift.dev/docs/fns/lolcat.on.html).

+## known limitations

+Running ascii animations through `lolcat-cc` does not seem to work very well most of the time, and often requires closing and opening a new terminal session when you do.
+Fixes are welcome, though may require having two versions if there is a significant reduction in speed.

 ![](./rainbow-lion.png)